bustoutsolutions/siesta/README.md

     pod 'Siesta', '1.0-beta.8a'

 (Beta 8a contains a pod-only patch.
 Do not use `>=`.
-Due to a [bug in CocoaPods](https://github.com/CocoaPods/CocoaPods/issues/5718), does not work properly with prerelease version numbers and may pick up the wrong version.)
+Due to a [bug in CocoaPods](https://github.com/CocoaPods/CocoaPods/issues/5718), it does not work properly with prerelease version numbers and may pick up the wrong version.)

 If you want to use Alamofire as your networking provider instead of `NSURLSession`: